eChook/documentation/calibrating-the-echook/current.md

 (I_{supply} * Num.PassesThroughSensor)/V_{A2} = Multiplier
 $$

-Open the Calibration.h file and update the CAL\_CURRENT variable with the results of your calculation.
+For legacy code versions, open the Calibration.h file and update the CAL\_CURRENT variable with the results of your calculation.

 ```c
 const float CAL_CURRENT = 37.55;